 Favourite thing to do in engineering: Making useful things for people

-A final year student in college, martial artist and lifeguard rolled into one bubbly brain
+About Me: A final year student in college, martial artist and lifeguard rolled into one bubbly brain

 I’m a final year student in DIT, studying Computer and Communications engineering.

 I’ve always had an interest in how things worked and as a result engineering was perfect for me.
 In secondary school I loved Technology, Science,Geography and Spanish.

 After I did my leaving cert I got a chance to work as an apprentice electrician with the ESB and see how electricity is made, transported and made safe for us to use.
 As part of this opportunity I then got to go to college and study further about engineering.
 It was in my first course (Electrical and control systems) that I found my love of robotics.